 Kimi has been living in Denmark since 2002, where she worked as a consultant for COWI and Tana Copenhagen, and as programme coordinator on the responses to the Malian, Iraqi and Syrian displacement crises for Caritas Denmark.

-Over the past 15 years Kimi has accumulated hands-on experience working in a variety of contexts, including fragile and protracted displacement contexts covering the fields of micro and small business development, livelihoods, local governance, community engagement, women and youth participation and empowerment.
+Over the past 15 years Kimi has accumulated hands-on experience working in a variety of contexts, including fragile and protracted displacement contexts covering the fields of human rights and governance, micro and small business development, and women and youth participation and empowerment.

-As a person residing in Denmark with a background from the MENA region, Kimi has also engaged with integration related assignments in Denmark.
+As a resident in Denmark with a background from the MENA region, Kimi has also engaged with integration related assignments in Denmark.